-All PCI, GSC and Runway buses and onboard bus controllers (ASP, LASI, Dino/Cujo, U2/Uturn, Astro and Elroy) on the above machines are supported.
+All PCI, GSC and Runway buses and onboard bus controllers such as ASP, LASI, Dino/Cujo, U2/Uturn, Astro and Elroy on the above machines are supported.
 Additionally, Yenta-compatible PCI-Cardbus bridges are supported, as for instance found on the RDI Precisionbook.

 Up to 2 GB of memory is supported.

 All on-board Ethernet and Fast-Ethernet network interfaces on the above machines are supported; the FDDI on the 735/755 are not supported.
-Expansion cards for the GSC/HSC and PCI bus slots with a supported Ethernet (10, 100 and Gigabit) chipset (Intel i82596, DEC 21142/43 Tulip, Intel EtherExpress PRO/10 and PRO/100 series, Intel Gigabit chipsets, in various incarnations for the PCI bus, NE2000-compatible, 3Com 3c9xx EtherLink XL) should also work.
-PCMCIA (and to a lesser extent Cardbus) devices are supported in a compatible PCI-Cardbus bridges, including various WLAN and Ethernet cards (the OpenBSD port page has the current and complete list).
+Expansion cards for the GSC/HSC and PCI bus slots with a supported Ethernet chipset, like Intel i82596, DEC 21142/43 Tulip, Intel EtherExpress PRO/10 and PRO/100 series, Intel Gigabit chipsets, in various incarnations for the PCI bus, NE2000-compatible, 3Com 3c9xx EtherLink XL, should also work.
+PCMCIA and to a lesser extent Cardbus devices are supported in a compatible PCI-Cardbus bridges, including various WLAN and Ethernet cards.
+The OpenBSD port page has the current and complete list.

-All on-board graphics adapters are supported for text-mode via STI routines (similar to PC VGA BIOS), additionally the CRX, CRX-24, HCRX-8, HCRX-24, Visualize-EG and Visualize-FX (FX2, FX4 and FX6) graphics expansion boards (GSC and PCI) are supported.
-X11 graphics capabilities are apparently working (in some way) since April 2015.
+All on-board graphics adapters are supported for text-mode via STI routines, similar to PC VGA BIOS, additionally the CRX, CRX-24, HCRX-8, HCRX-24, Visualize-EG and Visualize-FX (FX2, FX4 and FX6) graphics expansion boards on GSC and PCI are supported.
+X11 graphics capabilities are apparently working, in some way, since April 2015.

 Human I/O and multimedia